-Under our Plans, provided that an employee continues his or her employment with us, on the applicable vesting date, (i) options will generally vest and become exercisable as follows: 25% of the shares vest on the first anniversary of the grant date or the employee's commencement date (as defined in the applicable notice of grant of stock options and option agreement) and the remaining 75% of the shares vest in equal increments of 2.0833% monthly thereafter through the fourth anniversary of such date; and (ii) restricted stock grants generally vest as follows: 25% of the shares vest on the first anniversary of the grant date or the employee's commencement date and the remaining 75% vest either in equal increments of 12.5% semi-annually through the fourth anniversary of such date or equal increments of 25% annually through the fourth anniversary of such date.

-If Proposal 2, amending the 2007 Plan, is approved by our stockholders at our 2015 annual meeting of stockholders, there will be a one-year minimum vesting requirement for new awards granted under our 2007 Plan; provided, however, that this minimum vesting requirement shall not apply to an aggregate of up to 5% of the maximum number of shares of our common stock authorized for issuance under the 2007 Plan.
+Under our Plans, provided that an employee continues his or her employment with us, on the applicable vesting date, (i) options will generally vest and become exercisable as follows: 25% of the shares underlying the options vest on the first anniversary of the grant date or the employee's commencement date (as defined in the applicable notice of grant of stock options and option agreement) and the remaining 75% of the shares underlying the options vest in equal increments of 2.0833% monthly thereafter through the fourth anniversary of such date; and (ii) restricted stock grants generally vest as follows: 25% of the shares vest on the first anniversary of such date or the employee's commencement date and the remaining 75% vest either in equal increments of 12.5% semi-annually through the fourth anniversary of such date.
+For our executive officers beginning in 2015, under our Plans and provided that such executive officer continues his or her employment with us, on the applicable vesting date, (i) options will generally vest and become exercisable as follows: one-third of the shares underlying the options vest on the first anniversary of the grant date or the executive officer's commencement date (as defined in the applicable notice of grant of stock options and option agreement) and the remaining two-thirds of the shares underlying the options vest in equal monthly increments thereafter through the third anniversary of such date; and (ii) restricted stock grants generally vest as follows: one-third of the shares vest on the first anniversary of the grant date or the employee's commencement date and the remaining two-thirds of the shares vest in four equal increments semi-annually thereafter through the third anniversary of such date.
+At our 2015 annual meeting of stockholders, our stockholders approved a one-year minimum vesting requirement for new awards granted under our Plan; provided, however, that such minimum vesting requirement does not apply to an aggregate of up to 5% of the maximum number of shares of our common stock authorized for issuance under the Plan.